• Menu

 Visit the Museum of Vancouver

-The Museum of Vancouver is a popular civic-history museum that recounts the history of its namesake city.
+One of the best cheap things to do in Vancouver, the Museum of Vancouver is a popular civic history museum that recounts the history of its namesake city.

 Learn about the history of the three local First Nations who called the area home long before the arrival of European explorers.